locksiDesmond/locksiDesmond/README.md

 I've gotten the opportunity to work on different projects, all of which are interesting and took me on a different journey, learn new things and have fun while at it.
 I enjoy the process a little bit more than i enjoy the outcome.
 - [Sorosoke app](https://sorosoke.netlify.app/) - A website that supports the advocate of good governance and a better Nigeria.
+- [create-animation-ws](https://www.npmjs.com/package/create-animation-ws) - A NPM package that supplies a basic template for HTML, GSAP and scrollTrigger.
 - [Untitled](http://feguber.vercel.app/) - An ecommerce platform.
 - [Locksi page](https://github.com/locksiDesmond/google-pages) - Trust me it works.
 - [Calculator](https://locksidesmond.github.io/calculator/) - I made this during black lives matter (2020) (I added a little incentive).